python/typing/docs/spec/constructors.rst

 ==================

-After the metaclass ``__call__`` method has been evaluated, a type checker should evaluate the ``__new__`` method of the class using the supplied arguments.
+After the metaclass ``__call__`` method has been evaluated, a type checker should evaluate the ``__new__`` method of the class (if applicable) using the supplied arguments.
 If the class is generic and explicitly specialized, the type checker should partially specialize the ``__new__`` method using the supplied type arguments.
 If the class is not explicitly specialized, class-scoped type variables should be solved using the supplied arguments passed to the constructor call.

   ::